SeekingMeaning/action-homebrew-bump-cask/README.md

 # Homebrew bump cask GitHub Action

-An action that wraps `brew bump-cask-pr` to ease the process of updating the cask on new project releases.
+An action forked from [`dawidd6/action-homebrew-bump-formula`](https://github.com/dawidd6/action-homebrew-bump-formula) that wraps `brew bump-cask-pr` to ease the process of updating the cask on new project releases.

 Runs on `ubuntu` and `macos`.